Litcham Health CentreManor DriveKings LynnEast of England, PE32 2NWTel: 01328 701568

 Routinely – The doctor or nurse of your choice – within five of their working days

 Your Named GP

 The Surgery has a contractual requirement to provide a named and accountable GP for over all of our patients.

-By 31 March 2016 all practices will need to include on their website reference to the fact that all patients, including children have been allocated a named, accountable GP.
+From the 31st March 2016 all practices must include on their website reference to the fact that all patients, including children have been allocated a named, accountable GP.

 We have allocated your named GP by post code as follows:-